Engineering Documentation

 This document was distilled from a multi-LLM research pass — Claude, Grok, Perplexity and Gemini — cross-checked to reduce single-model bias.
 Where they disagreed we kept the most cautious option and flagged the disagreement here for future review.

-External datasets, tools and comparable platforms have moved to §5 (Resources & prior art) so they are easier to find before diving into the codebase.
+External datasets, tools and comparable platforms are in §5 (Resources & prior art) so they are easy to find before diving into the codebase.

 Glossary